 Electronic & Imaging Materials Research Laboratories

-The Electronic & Imaging Materials Research Laboratories are a central materials/technology research facility for expanding Toray’s business in information and communications materials/devices, and providing solutions in the environment/energy and medical electronics fields.
-We are meeting the challenge of creating advanced materials and technologies based on our world-class high-level component technologies.
-These technologies include design synthesis technology for highly heat-resistant and photo-functional polymers, fine patterning technology using techniques such as photolithography, technology for achieving higher-function by dispersing nano-particles, and thin-film formation technology employing vacuum and wet coating.
+The Electronic & Imaging Materials Research Laboratories is a central research facility for expanding Toray's business in information and communications materials/devices, and developing materials/technology for the environment/energy and medical electronics fields.
+Here we create advanced materials and technologies based on our world-class technologies such as functional polymer design and synthesis, fine patterning, nano-particle dispersion, and thin-film forming.

 Photosensitive polyimide PHOTONEECE™

-As new technologies, we are also conducting R&D on parts for X-ray imaging equipment, printed RFID, bio/chemical sensors, next-generation communication materials, and secondary batteries.
-By applying these technologies in IoT and medical electronics, we are actively meeting the challenge of developing materials which can contribute to society going forward.
+We are conducting R&D on parts for X-ray imaging equipment, next-generation communication materials, and secondary batteries, and applying these in the IoT and medical electronics fields.

 Milestones in Toray R&D

 |1985||Commenced production of polyimide coating for electronics.|